Follow me on Twitter for my latest adventures!

 With Kan it all took a different route.
 In our first conversation over Skype I explained that I was very happy that I had just graduated and that I had made a list of things to do on my own, and was not very interested in working for anyone.
 He said it was ok and that he just wanted to chit-chat and see what I was up to.
 Our first chat session lasted just one hour, but we managed to talk about a dozen of different things -- we talked about my current activities and my future plans on how I want to be a great hacker.
 Then we talked about Plurk's success, how it had become 5th fastest growing website on the net, and how it was praised to be the best communication service on the web.
-We also chatted about one of top Latvian hackers, and how useless the Brainbench certificates are (I had 52 of them), we discussed the people who work at Plurk and their accomplishments.
+We also chatted about one of world's top hackers, and how useless the Brainbench certificates are (I had 52 of them), we discussed the people who work at Plurk and their accomplishments.

 We'd continue chatting like this every few weeks, sometimes even day after day.
 Kan would always tell me something interesting.
 One time we'd talk about great generalist hackers like Max Levchin, Bob Ippolito and Gabriel Weinberg.
 The next time we'd talk how all the Plurk employees telecommute and how other companies do it.
 Then we'd talk about crazy Silicon Valley people who use startup drugs like Provigil.
 I could keep on going here forever.

 I got more and more intrigued about Plurk but then, suddenly, one day Google sent me an email that they were interesting in hiring me.
 I told Kan about it but he was not very disappointed.
 Instead, our discussions shifted towards Google.
 Well, long story short, I did not get hired by Google and Kan had hypnotized me with his wisdom so I agreed to work at Plurk.
+Plus he wrote this:

-I got hired on January 15th -- almost 6 months later!
+Can't turn down loads of cash.
+And so I got hired on January 15th -- almost 6 months later!

 The lesson that I learned from Kan's method of hiring is to keep interest in the person you want to hire and occasionally talk with him/her, ask what he's up to, and tell some interesting things that you are expert in.
 If I ever gonna create my own startup, I'll use Kan's method of hiring.